 Long-Distance Transport in the USA with a Dog

-Flying with a Dog in the USA
+Flying in the USA with a Dog

 As a large country, one of the easiest ways to get around the USA is by flying.
 Luckily then, dogs are allowed to fly with all of the main airlines.

 If looking to travel with your pet in the USA, check out my guide to the pet policies of the major US airlines.
-I’ve also compiled information specifically on the inter-island flight options in Hawaii, including pet transport.

 Read my guide on buying the best carrier bag for flying with your dog